Volume One | Volume Two

 The 'I can't hide, I can't hide, I can't hide' line was inspired by the idea of a stuck record playing the same thing over and over again.
 As The Beatles often did not include their singles on albums in the UK, 'I Want To Hold Your Hand' was not released on an album until December 1966, on the A Collection Of Beatles Oldies album.
-It only appears on the compilation albums The Red Album: 1962-1966, 1, The Beatles Anthology 1 and Love.
+It only appears on the compilation albums The Red Album: 1962-1966, 1, The Beatles Anthology 1, On Air – Live at the BBC Volume 2 and Love.

 The B-side of 'I Want To Hold Your Hand', 'This Boy', did not appear on any UK album until Past Masters: Volume One was released in 1988.
 The song was inspired by the harmonies used by Smokey Robinson and the Miracles, and has three-part harmonies performed by Paul, John and George.